 7 things you need to know to enjoy Japanese VTuber streaming (Not 7 Yet)

-This article is a compilation of trivia for overseas VTuber fans to know in order to enjoy Japanese VTuber’s Streaming.
+This article is a compilation of trivia for overseas VTuber fans should know to enjoy Japanese VTuber’s Streaming.
 This article is written in English only.
 No Japanese version is available.
 This article may or may not be updated in the future.

 1: “Kushami Tasukaru.” does not mean the same thing as “Bless you.”